Chat with us, powered by LiveChat

 The UK Government’s Apprenticeship Levy came into effect in April 2017, putting the onus on employers to create the optimal apprenticeship scheme for their business.
 It applies to all employers in England whose payroll is over £3million annually.

-For every pound the Levy contributes to an employers’ digital wallet, the Government will top up the amount by 10%.
+For every pound the levy contributes to an employers’ digital wallet, the Government will top up the amount by 10%.

 Employers have an allowance of £15k, but if they are a group of companies that are connected, they will only be able to use one £15k levy allowance.
 The levy rate is 0.5% of their payroll.